 python getInfo.py.
 You should be presented with a message “Saved temperature”.
 Recheck that the temperatures are really saved using the phpMyAdmin.

 Now we have to make sure, that this script is run every 30 minutes.
 This is done via crontab, but we have to get your timezone first.
 In case you forgot to set it in the initial Raspberry Pi setup, you can do that now.
 Otherwise, you will only copy the timezone.
 Type in

 tzselect and choose your location.
 After typing in your location details, you will get some information about your timezone.
 The most important part you need to copy is something like this TZ=’Europe/Ljubljana’ .
 Open up crontab by typing in

 crontab -e . go to the bottom and paste in your timezone.
 The correct timezone is needed in order to calculate the times correctly later on.

 0,30 * * * * /usr/bin/python /root/Raspberry-Weather/production/getInfo.py .
 This will tell crontab to run the script located in /root/Raspberry-Weather/getInfo.py every 30 minutes.
+If your code is located in some other place (ie /home/pi/) change the path accordingly.
 For those of you with DS18B20, the line should have

 0,30 * * * * /usr/bin/python /root/Raspberry-Weather-DS18B20/getInfo.py.
 If you want to try it out without waiting, temporarily replace 0,30 with *.
 This will run the script every minute.
 If you run into trouble, make sure you have put the right path to the getInfo.py!
 To check if the values are really saved every 30 minutes use phpMyAdmin and look in WordPressDB and then in temperatures table.